2014 Alabama gubernatorial election

 The 2014 Alabama gubernatorial election took place on November 4, 2014, to elect the governor of Alabama.

-Incumbent Republican Governor Robert J. Bentley ran for re-election to a second term in office.
-He defeated Democratic former U.S. Representative Parker Griffith in the general election.
-However, Bentley only served out two years of his term; he resigned in April 2017 due to a scandal and was succeeded by Lieutenant Governor Kay Ivey.
+Incumbent Governor Robert J. Bentley won a second term over Democrat Parker Griffith.
+This was the first Alabama gubernatorial race where either Choctaw and/or Conecuh counties voted Republican.
+This alongside the concurrent Senate race is the last time Jefferson County voted Republican in any statewide election.
+Bentley did not complete this term; he resigned in April 2017 due to a scandal and was succeeded by fellow Republican Kay Ivey.

-As of 2022, this, along with the concurrent Senate election, is the last time Jefferson County has voted Republican in any statewide election.